brookec123/CommentFixer/auto-file-and-function-comments/README.md

 * `auto-file-and-function-comments.author`: The author's name for the file(s) and function(s).

 ## Known Issues

-None on record yet.
+- ~~Can not change author name in extension settings as intended~~
+- Does not properly comment classes (and class methods) in C++
+- Currently overwrites previously generated comments if run more than once in the file

 ## Future Features

 - Add comments for other programming languages
-- Allow for comment rewrite or keep current comments for files/functions
+- Allow for comment rewrite or keep current comments for files/functions (determined by a user setting)
 - Allow user to add more/customize default comment lines
+-

 ## Release Notes